lwadya/nhl_injuries/README.md

 ### Data Collection

-Counting stats for sports are easy to come by and hockey is no different - I was able to download CSVs of all player stats and biometrics for the last ten NHL seasons from [Natural Stat Trick](https://www.naturalstattrick.com).
-I combined the separate NST datasets in [a notebook called 'player_nst_data'](work/player_nst_data.ipynb).
+Counting stats for sports are easy to come by and hockey is no different - I was able to download CSVs of all player stats and biometrics for the last ten NHL seasons from [**Natural Stat Trick**](https://www.naturalstattrick.com).
+I combined the separate NST datasets in [**the 'player_nst_data' notebook**](work/player_nst_data.ipynb).
 Unfortunately reliable player injury histories are much more difficult to come by.
-I was able to scrape lists of injuries from individual player profiles from [TSN](https://www.tsn.ca/nhl) using Selenium and BeautifulSoup.
-All injury scraping and parsing is contained in [a notebook called 'player_injury_data'](work/player_injury_data.ipynb).
+I was able to scrape lists of injuries from individual player profiles from [**TSN**](https://www.tsn.ca/nhl) using Selenium and BeautifulSoup.
+All injury scraping and parsing is contained in [**the 'player_injury_data' notebook**](work/player_injury_data.ipynb).
 While I don't believe the TSN data is an exhaustive list of player injuries it is the best I could find so that's what I used.

 ### Feature Selection/Engineering